 Department staff must not use the term “mandatory reporting” when leaving messages or speaking to anyone other than the mandatory reporter.
 This minimises the potential for conclusions to be drawn by third parties about whether a mandatory report has been made, by whom and about whom.

 There are limited circumstances where disclosure of a reporter’s identity is permitted.
 Refer to s.124F(2) of the Act for further information.

 In cases not covered by specific legislative exceptions, a Court may give permission for identifying information to be revealed in legal proceedings under s.124H(2) of the Act, but can only do so where satisfied that this is:

 Reporters are also protected when making a report in good faith from the following:

 The mandatory reporting of child sexual abuse legislation does not change existing legislation that requires Family Court personnel and child care licensees to report child abuse to us as outlined below.
 These reporting obligations and practices continue as normal.

 The Family Court Act 1997 (s.160) and the Family Law Act 1975 (s.67ZA) require Family Court personnel, such as Family Court registrars, counsellors and independent legal practitioners who represent children in Family Court matters, to report to us when they have reasonable grounds for suspecting a child has been, or is, at risk of being abused.
 These mandatory reports are referred to the district office from the senior practice development officer located at the Family Court.

-Regulations made under the Child Care Services Act 2007 (WA) require persons who hold a child care license to report to us any allegation of abuse, neglect or assault of an enrolled child during a care session that is made against a licensee, managerial officer, staff member or volunteer of the child care service.
+Regulations made under the Child Care Services Act 2007 (WA) require persons who hold a child care license to report any allegation of abuse, neglect or assault of an enrolled child during a care session that is made against a licensee, managerial officer, staff member or volunteer of the child care service to us.
 These mandatory reports are received by the district office.